-Check out our Medical Insurance page to read more about the plan, its coverage and apply for it.
+Check out our Health Insurance page to read more about the plan, its coverage and apply for it.

-We are five international alumni who experienced and went through the same challenges the international students and foreigners are going to face in Spain.
-We have dedicated ourselves to make sure you get the most out of your time in Spain and do not make the mistakes we made along the way.
+We are a group of international alumni who experienced and went through the same challenges the international students and foreigners face in Spain.
+We have dedicated ourselves to make sure you get the most out of your time in Spain and do not make the mistakes we have made along the way.